 “If a battery can be externally charged by the user, vehicle movement by its own propulsion system shall be impossible as long as the connector of the external electric power supply is physically connected to the vehicle inlet”

 The Automotive industry has developed several types of safety solutions in response to the R100 regulations.
-The Plug is capable of activating each safety protocol, ensuring the safety of first responders.
+The Emergency Plug® is capable of activating each safety protocol, ensuring the safety of first responders.
 Some EVs may activate their safety protocol when a standard charging plug is inserted.
 However, the user has no continuous visual confirmation of this.
 Moreover, this type of activation is mainly used in older EV types and is becoming less common.

 Kuwait